LGBT terminology glossary

 Cross Dresser: Someone who enjoys wearing clothing typically assigned to a gender that the individual has not been socialized as, or does not identify as.
 Cross-dressers are of all sexual orientations and do not necessarily identify as transgender.
 Cross-dresser is frequently used today in place of the term transvestite.

-Drag King: A female who emulates a man in appearance and manner, generally for the purposes of entertainment, and not necessarily because the person identifies as a man or as transgender.
+Drag King: Typically, a female identified person who emulates a man in appearance and manner, for the purposes of entertainment and performance, and not necessarily because the person identifies as a man or as trans*.

-Drag Queen: A male who emulates a woman, in appearance and manner, generally for the purposes of entertainment, and not necessarily because the person identifies as a woman or as transgender.
+Drag Queen: Typically, a male identified person male who emulates a woman, in appearance and manner, for the purposes of entertainment and performance, and not necessarily because the person identifies as a woman or as trans*.

-Gay: A homosexual person, usually used to describe males but may be used to describe females as well.
+Gay: A homosexual person, usually used to describe men who are attracted to men but may be used to describe women attracted to women as well.

 Genderqueer: A term which refers to individuals or groups who problematize the hegemonic notions of sex, gender, and desire in a given society.
-Genderqueers possess identities that fall outside of the widely accepted sexual binary.
+Genderqueer people possess identities that fall outside of the widely accepted gender binary.
 Genderqueer may also refer to people who identify both as transgender and queer, ie. Individuals who challenge both gender and sexuality regimes and see gender identity and sexual orientation as overlapping and interconnected.

 Heterosexism: Bias against non-heterosexuals based on a belief in the superiority of heterosexuality.
 Heterosexism does not imply the same fear and hatred as homophobia.
 It can describe seemingly innocent statements, such as “She’d drive any man wild” based on the assumption that heterosexuality is the norm.